 - Invest in a water filter – Filtered water definitely does have a better taste than tap water

-- Aim for 8 glasses a day – Put 2 litres of water in the fridge each day and make sure you drink the whole lot by the end of the day
+- Aim for 8 glasses a day – Put a 2 litre jug of water on the kitchen bench each day and make sure you drink the whole lot by the end of the day

 - Take a water bottle with you wherever you go

 - Add a squeeze of fresh lemon or lime juice to your water

 - Try plain soda or mineral water instead of still water

 - Put a glass near the tap in the kitchen, fill up every time you go into the kitchen

-- Avoid drinking coffee and tea, add a wedge of fresh lemon to boiling water
+- Avoid drinking coffee and tea.
+Choose herbal teas or add a wedge of fresh lemon to boiling water

 - Stop buying soft drinks and sports drinks as they are filled with sugar – If you don’t buy it you can’t drink it!